 Lisa works for DI Tony Manning (Daniel Ryan) at the police station in Morecambe, where filming actually took place.

-“It is indeed a working police station,” Carville tells us, adding: “But to be fair, and without wanting to ruin the magic of television, the exteriors and the interiors are filmed at different places.”
+“It is indeed a working police station,” Carville told us, adding: “But to be fair, and without wanting to ruin the magic of television, the exteriors and the interiors are filmed at different places.”

 While exteriors were shot in Morecambe, the interior scenes of meeting rooms and office and interview rooms were filmed at a disused police station in Manchester.

-Where is Lisa’s house filmed?
+Where was Lisa’s old house filmed?

 He adds: “You get the best sunsets in the world in Morecambe, they’re absolutely stunning.”

-Where is the lido scene filmed?
+Where was the lido scene filmed?

 The lido closed its doors in the 1990s and has since fallen into disrepair, but locals are now campaigning to Save Grange Lido and bring it back into use.

-“We’ve got some wonderful scenes shot there, and that’s really a quite magical place,” Carville says.
+“We’ve got some wonderful scenes shot there, and that’s really a quite magical place,” Carville said.
 “And I hope it is saved, and I hope it’s brought back to life as an actual lido for the local community, because it’s really special.”

-The screenwriter adds: “There are a few absolute gems like that around the Morecambe Bay area.
+The screenwriter added: “There are a few absolute gems like that around the Morecambe Bay area.
 Another one – we glimpse it in the show, although we don’t have any actual scenes set there – but there’s an absolutely beautiful Victorian music hall called the Winter Gardens.”

-He explains: “This was a working beautiful redbrick building, and it was a working music hall until I think the mid 70s.
+He explained: “This was a working beautiful redbrick building, and it was a working music hall until I think the mid 70s.
 And ever since then, it has been run by the local community, who have just kept it together just about.
 And they patch it up, and they keep it alive, and there are a few times a year there are events there.
 And again there’s the big community campaign to try and save it and bring it back to its former glory.”